THUMetaOptics/ACNN/readme.md

 ACNN_no_parallel_acceleration.ipynb includes training and testing process, which 16 optical kernels are calculated successively.
 This method performs better on Fashion-MNIST and CIFAR-10 datasets.

 ACNN_with_parallel_acceleration.ipynb includes training and testing process, which 16 optical kernels are calculated synchronously.
 This method is much quick.
-Its mainly used to train on the MNIST dataset.
+It is mainly used to train on the MNIST dataset.

 ## Acceleration of Autocorrelation Function